gradle/gradle/subprojects/docs/src/docs/release/notes.md

 When using the `init` task with the `--incubating` option, [parallel project execution](userguide/multi_project_configuration_and_execution.html#sec:parallel_execution) and [task output caching](userguide/build_cache.html) will be enabled for the generated project (by creating a `gradle.properties` file and setting the appropriate flags in it).

+### Code Quality Improvements

+#### Faster Codenarc analysis with parallel execution by default
+The Codenarc plugin performs quality checks on your project’s Groovy source files using a static code analyzer.
+It now uses the Gradle worker API and JVM toolchains.
+This tool now performs analysis via an external worker process, and its tasks may now run in parallel within a single project.

+In Groovy projects, this tool will use the same version of Java required by the project.
+In other types of projects, it will use the same version of Java that is used by the Gradle daemon.

 <!-- ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ADD RELEASE FEATURES ABOVE
 ==========================================================